A Research Brief Prepared for the University of Texas at Austin Population Research Center Research Brief SeriesDownload a PDF of the Brief

 Letícia J. Marteleto, Abigail Weitzman, Raquel Zanatta Coutinho, and Sandra Valongueiro Alves

 The epidemic caused by the Zika virus has been a major public health shock for Brazil, particularly for reproductive-age women.
 The virus is transmitted via mosquito, sexual intercourse, blood transfusions and amniotic fluid.
-Infection at any point during pregnancy can have deleterious effects on fetal development and lead to birth defects such as microcephaly and other types of congenital Zika syndrome.
+Infection at any point during pregnancy can have deleterious effects on fetal development and lead to birth defects such as microcephaly and other types of congenital Zika syndrome, looking into other birth defect causes could raise awareness to those that are pregnant and possibly decrease birth defect rates.
 Despite its wide range of potential symptoms, Zika virus infection can often be asymptomatic, allowing it to go unnoticed or to be unknowingly transmitted.

 The only ways to guarantee against Zika-related birth defect, at least until a vaccine is developed, the epidemic subsides, or an effective treatment becomes available are to avoid becoming pregnant or to terminate a pregnancy.
 However, the ability to prevent pregnancy is not equally shared among women of different social statuses.
 Indeed, women of lower socioeconomic status (SES) are more likely to have an unintended pregnancy while women with greater economic resources are typically more successful in preventing unwanted pregnancy, regardless of the Zika epidemic.
 Likewise, abortion in Brazil, where its access is highly restricted, is easier for wealthier women to obtain.